zhendrikse/tdd/tdd-katas/countries-kata/README.md

 an overview of all countries in the world, sorted by the size of their population in ascending order.
-In addition, we would like to know for each country how many standard deviations its population deviates from the world average population size.
+In addition, we would like to know for each country how many standard deviations its population deviates from the world's average population size.

 ### Example of expected output